 Excused absences are defined as: Those absences when a student is prevented from attending for mental, physical or other urgent reasons.
-These can further be defined as illness, family emergency, death of a family member, health or dental appointments, fire, natural disasters, or other extenuating circumstances deemed as excused by the program.
+These can further be defined as illness, family emergency, death of a family member, health, dental or other appointments that cannot be scheduled after school hours, fire, natural disasters, or other extenuating circumstances deemed as excused by the program.